Noncommutative geometry of rational elliptic curves: Introduction

-{\bf A. Twisted coordinate rings.} ~It was realized since 1950's, that algebraic geometry can be based on a non-commutative algebra, see e.g. \cite{StaVdb1} for an introduction.
-On a very basic level, the following example (from functional analysis) illustrates the idea.
-If $X$ is a Hausdorff topological space and $C(X)$ the commutative algebra of continuous functions from $X$ to ${\Bbb C}$, then topology of $X$ is determined by algebra $C(X)$ by the Gelfand Duality; in terms of K-theory this can be written as $K_0^{top}(X)\cong K_0^{alg}(C(X))$.
-Taking the two-by-two matrices with entries in $C(X)$ one gets an algebra $C(X)\otimes M_2({\Bbb C})$; in view of stability of the algebraic K-theory under the tensor products (e.g. \cite{B}, \S 5), it holds $K_0^{top}(X)\cong K_0^{alg}(C(X))\cong K_0^{alg}(C(X)\otimes M_2({\Bbb C}))$.
-In other words, the topology of $X$ is defined by algebra $C(X)\otimes M_2({\Bbb C})$, which is no longer a commutative algebra.
-Roughly speaking, in algebraic geometry one replaces $X$ by a projective variety, $C(X)$ by its coordinate ring, $C(X)\otimes M_2({\Bbb C})$ by a twisted coordinate ring and $K^{top}(X)$ by the quasi-coherent sheaves on $X$ (although such sheaves are more general than $K^{top}(X)$) \cite{StaVdb1}, p.
-173. We shall give a brief account of this construction for elliptic curves; the details can be found in \cite{Skl1}, \cite{SmiSta1}, pp. 265-268 or \cite{StaVdb1}, p.197.
+In 1950's due to the works of J.-P.~Serre and P.~Gabriel, it was realized that algebraic geometry can be recast in terms of noncommutative algebra; we refer the reader to excellent survey by [Stafford \& van~ den ~Bergh 2001] \cite{StaVdb1}.
+The following simple example illustrates the idea.
+If $X$ is a Hausdorff topological space and $C(X)$ is the $C^*$-algebra of continuous complex valued functions on $X$, then by the Gelfand Theorem the topology of $X$ is determined by the commutative algebra $C(X)$.
+This fact can be written as $K_0^{top}(X)\cong K_0^{alg}(C(X))$, where $K_0^{top}$ and $K_0^{alg}$ are the topological and algebraic $K_0$-groups, respectively [Blackadar 1986] \cite{B}.
+Consider now the algebra $C(X)\otimes M_2({\Bbb C})$ consisting of the two-by-two matrices with entries in $C(X)$.
+Since the algebraic K-theory is stable under the tensor products, one gets an isomorphism $K_0^{alg}(C(X))\cong K_0^{alg}(C(X)\otimes M_2({\Bbb C}))$ [Blackadar 1986] \cite[\S 5]{B}.
+In other words, topology of the space $X$ is determined by the tensor product $C(X)\otimes M_2({\Bbb C})$ which is no longer a commutative algebra.
+In the context of algebraic geometry, one replaces the space $X$ by a projective variety $V$, the algebra $C(X)$ by the coordinate ring of $V$, the tensor product $C(X)\otimes M_2({\Bbb C})$ by a twisted coordinate ring of $V$ and the group $K^{top}(X)$ by a category of the quasi-coherent sheaves on $V$ [Stafford \& van~ den ~Bergh 2001] \cite[p.173]{StaVdb1}.
+Below we give a brief review of this construction when $V$ is an elliptic curve; we refer the reader to [Sklyanin 1982] \cite{Skl1}, [Smith \& Stafford 1992] \cite[pp.265-268 ]{SmiSta1} and [Stafford \& van~ den ~Bergh 2001] \cite[p.197]{StaVdb1} for a detailed account.